 There are a list of reasons why it’s more advantageous to sleep on your back than your side or stomach, and we’ll start with the most important:

-Now let’s get into the benefits it has on your appearance.
-One major reason why J-Lo sleeps on her back is to prevent both face and neck wrinkles.
+- Appearance: One major reason why J-Lo sleeps on her back is to prevent both face and neck wrinkles.
 Sleeping on your stomach or side causes premature aging, and it makes sense because your face is continuously pressed up against a surface for hours at a time.
 And speaking of having your face pressed up against a surface, do you know how much bacteria is on your pillow, especially if you aren’t regularly washing your pillow cases at least every other week?
 We don’t know the exact answer, but it’s a lot.
 So sleeping on your back also helps prevent acne and annoying breakouts.

+So, how to learn to sleep on your back?
 Below is a list of methods that people have found work for them, and we think trying a variety of them can give you the best results.
 The most important thing to remember, though, is to stay persistent.
 You probably won’t get the hang of it the first night, or first week, but it’ll eventually come easier for you.
 Now let’s get into it.

 If you have an incredibly soft mattress that has an impression of your body, there’s a good chance you won’t feel comfortable sleeping on your back.
 Not only that, but your hips and core will likely sag into the mattress, meaning you could wake up with a sore, aching back.
-If this sounds familiar, it might be time for a new mattress.
-Be sure to check out our list of the Best Mattresses For Back Sleepers to get an idea of beds that properly support your lower back and hips.
+If this sounds familiar, it might be time for a newer, firmer mattress.
+Be sure to check out our list of the Best Mattresses For Back Sleepers and Best Mattresses for Back Pain to get an idea of beds that properly support your lower back and hips.
 If your bed still has life left in it though, you can always look into buying a mattress topper.
 You can find one on Amazon, and it’s a relatively affordable way to change up the feel of your mattress without buying a whole new one.

 When you’re sleeping on your back, it’s important to have your neck supported if you want to be comfortable and maintain proper alignment.
 Now, this can either be done with the right pillows, or with pretty much any adjustable bed frame.
 If you want to go the pillow route, soft and floppy pillows will not be your friend.
 You should find a firm pillow that props your head up, and keeps your neck in a proper “C” curve.